Highdicom: A Python library for standardized encoding of image annotations and machine learning model outputs in pathology and radiology: References

 As demonstrated in this paper, encoding of ROIs in SR documents works for both pathology and radiology.
 However, the deeply nested structure of SR documents does not scale well to object detection problems in pathology, where millions of cells or nuclei may be detected per whole slide image.
-To address this challenge, DICOM Working Group 26 Pathology (WG-26) has developed a supplement for the DICOM standard that proposes the introduction of a \emph{Microscopy Bulk Simple Annotations} IOD and Annotation (ANN) modality specifically designed for the storage and exchange of a large number of image annotations or model outputs in form of spatial coordinates~\cite{supp222}.
-The IOD has been designed such that ANN objects will be fully interoperable with SR documents (it relies on the graphic types of SCOORD and SCOORD3D SR content item value types) and structurally similar to SEG images.
-This supplement is currently undergoing the DICOM standard review and approval process, but we have begun trial implementation in \emph{highdicom} and will, should the supplement get approved, provide a \texttt{highdicom.ann.MicroscopyBulkSimpleAnnotations} SOP class, reusing the existing building blocks of the library for coded concepts and spatial coordinates.
+To address this challenge, DICOM Working Group 26 Pathology (WG-26) has developed a supplement for the DICOM standard that proposes the introduction of a \emph{Microscopy Bulk Simple Annotations} IOD and Annotation (ANN) modality specifically designed for the storage and exchange of a large number of image annotations in form of spatial coordinates~\cite{supp222}.
+The graphic types used in the ANN objects have been harmonized with those in SRs, and their structure is similar to that of SEG images.
+This supplement was recently approved and incorporated into the DICOM standard and is now implemented in \emph{highdicom} as a \texttt{highdicom.ann.MicroscopyBulkSimpleAnnotations} SOP class, reusing the existing building blocks of the library for coded concepts and spatial coordinates.